Natural Connections: A spooky walk with extra legs

 With my nose still near the mossy bank, I spotted something blue under a soil overhang.
 Copper in their blood makes slugs fluoresce a beautiful bluish green.
 But near the legless slug I spotted something else also glowing faintly blue.
 Hundreds of creepy legs tickled the moss as the millipede burrowed away from my light.
 It must have hit a roadblock, though, and two segmented antennae poked out again from behind a lichen flap, followed by the rounded head.
 As I watched it crawl away, the graceful, sequential motion of the legs reminded me of a witch’s fingers as she casts a spell.

 Millipedes go back farther than witches, though.
-Four hundred million years ago, when oxygen levels were higher, their ancestors grew to be 6 feet long!
+Four hundred million years ago, when oxygen levels were higher, their ancestors grew to be six feet long.
 That’s as close to a horror movie as I need to get.

 They may look scary, but millipedes don’t bite.
 They mostly shred up rotting leaves and assist with decomposition in the soil.
 They won’t slime you like a slug.
 They don’t have 1,000 legs, but they do have two pairs of legs per abdominal segment, as compared to centipede’s single pair.
 And, if I’d been a little more intrusive with my light, their genitalia fluoresce in unique colors that give scientists an easier way to tell apart the purported 70,000 species worldwide.